Can Athenex Inc. (ATNX) Remain Competitive?

-Athenex Inc. (NASDAQ:ATNX) went down by -10.71% from its latest closing price compared to the recent 1-year high of $15.00.
-The company’s stock price has collected -12.28% of loss in the last five trading sessions.
-Press Release reported 17 hours ago that Athenex Provides Update from FDA Type A Meeting Regarding Oral Paclitaxel + Encequidar in Metastatic Breast Cancer
+Athenex Inc. (NASDAQ:ATNX) went down by -4.48% from its latest closing price compared to the recent 1-year high of $15.00.
+The company’s stock price has collected -1.07% of loss in the last five trading sessions.
+Press Release reported on 10/12/21 that Thinking about buying stock in Protara Therapeutics, Standard Lithium, Lucid Group, Athenex, or FuelCell Energy?

 Is It Worth Investing in Athenex Inc. (NASDAQ :ATNX) Right Now?